At 49 years old, I embarked on an unexpected path:

 Furthermore, I was able to witness some "behind the scenes" moments that I would not normally get to see while working at a museum.

-- in which Jean-Michel Basquiat's work " Gua-Gua " is relocated while bathed in natural light
+- of Jean-Michel Basquiat's work "Gua-Gua" being moved while bathed in natural light.

 - An exclusive event held at Naoshima Hall, open only to island residents and related parties